icicleio/socket/README.md

 ## Connector

-The `Icicle\Socket\Client\Connector` class (implements `Icicle\Socket\Client\ConnectorInterface`) asynchronously connects to a remote server, returning a promise that is fulfilled with an instance of `Icicle\Socket\Client\Client` when the connection is successfully established.
+The `Icicle\Socket\Client\Connector` class (implements `Icicle\Socket\Client\ConnectorInterface`) asynchronously connects to a remote server, returning a coroutine that is fulfilled with an instance of `Icicle\Socket\Client\Client` when the connection is successfully established.
 Note that the *host should be given as an IP address*, as DNS lookups performed by PHP are synchronous (blocking).
 If you wish to use domain names instead of IPs, see `Icicle\Dns\Connector\Connector` in the [DNS component](https://github.com/icicleio/dns).

 #### connect()